Dimtemp/PowerShell-training/200-WMI-and-CIM.md

 1. This displays all services.
 1. Run this command: ```Get-WmiObject –Class Win32_Service -Filter "Name LIKE 'Sp%'"```
 1. Pay special attention to the spelling and punctuation.
 Also notice the alternative filter.
 You might expect **Name -LIKE Sp*,** but instead we use **Name LIKE 'Sp%'**.
 This is because this is a WMI filter, which has it's own language: WMI Query Language (WQL).
 1. Remember the PowerShell saying "Filter left, Format right"?
-Now we're filtering at the source.
+Now we're filtering at the source (left).

 ## Task 3: WMI Methods
 1. Run this command to list a specific service: ```Get-WmiObject –Class Win32_Service –Filter "Name='Spooler'"```
 1. Notice the StartMode: which should be auto.
-1. Run this command to change the startmode: ```Get-WmiObject –Class Win32_Service –Filter "Name='Spooler'" | Invoke-WmiMethod –Name ChangeStartMode –Argument 'Manual'```
+1. Run this command to change the startmode:
+1. ```Get-WmiObject –Class Win32_Service –Filter "Name='Spooler'" | Invoke-WmiMethod –Name ChangeStartMode –Argument 'Manual'```
 1. Inspect the service in several ways: ```Get-WmiObject –Class Win32_Service –Filter "Name='Spooler'"```
 1. Or like this: ```Get-Service Spooler```
-1. Now return the service to the automatic start mode using Set-Service: ```Set-Service Spooler -StartupType Automatic```
+1. Now return the service to the automatic start mode:
+1. ```Get-WmiObject –Class Win32_Service –Filter "Name='Spooler'" | Invoke-WmiMethod –Name ChangeStartMode –Argument 'Automatic'```

 ## Task 4: CIM sessions